-- 4.1 No promotion of indigenous languages - 4.2 Lack of integrated and coordinated approach to programs. - 4.3 Lack of feedback on public participation engagements. - 4.4 Critical need for improvement in the internal communication. - 4.5 Inadequate funding for purchase of advertising slots in local newspapers. - 4.6 Communication Unit is seriously under-staffed.
-(There is no Communication unit according to Municipal Communication Handbook and SALGA guidelines.) - 4.7 Negative media publicity from the media houses that tarnish the image of the municipality
+- 4.1 No promotion of indigenous languages - 4.2 Lack of integrated and coordinated approach to programs. - 4.3 Lack of feedback on public participation engagements. - 4.4 Critical need for improvement in the internal communication. - 4.5 Inadequate funding for purchase of advertising slots in local newspapers. - 4.6 Communication Unit is under-staffed. - 4.7 Communications Unit not sitting in Strategic meetings. e.g Management meeting and Exco meeting - 4.8 There is no Communication unit according to Municipal Communication Handbook and SALGA guidelines. - 4.9 Negative media publicity from the media houses that tarnish the image of the municipality